Archery at the 2010 Commonwealth Games – Women's recurve individual: Schedule

+All times are India Standard Time (UTC+05:30) Source:

 Venue

 Plans to hold the final rounds of the competition at India Gate were abandoned for financial and security reasons.

 All archery events took place at the Yamuna Sports Complex in a 1,500-seat outdoor facility constructed for the Games.
 Originally the complex was to host only the practice and ranking rounds, with the subsequent elimination rounds taking place within a temporary 3,000-seat facility on the lawns of India Gate in central Delhi.
 These plans were however abandoned in June 2010 after spiralling construction costs and the failure to obtain security clearance for the India Gate site due to its proximity with the centrepiece Jawaharlal Nehru Stadium.